 When ready to cook, preheat oven to 375°F. Remove ribs from bag, wiping off excess marinade with your fingers (reserve marinade).
 Line a rimmed baking sheet with foil, set a wire rack in it, and spread the ribs evenly over the rack.
-Cover with aluminum foil and roast for 1 hour.
+Cover with aluminum foil and roast until a paring knife can be inserted into the meat with minimal resistance, about 1 hour 15 minutes.
 Remove foil, brush ribs with marinade, increase heat to 450°F, and roast until charred, glazed, and sticky, about 20 minutes longer, rotating ribs and basting with marinade once more during cooking.
 Let rest 10 minutes, then serve.

 You can add a few drops of red food coloring to the marinade if you want a deeper red hue to your ribs.

 Baby back ribs will work just as well as St. Louis-cut.